-Eligible e-Deposit users are at least 18 years old, have been a First National customer for at least 30 days and have an account in good standing (i.e.non-sufficient funds activity, negative balance history).
+To use e-Deposit, your account must be in good standing (i.e.non-sufficient funds activity, negative balance history).
 To remain eligible, customers must also have valid contact information on file with First National including phone number,address, and e-mail address.

 How does it work?

-e-Deposit makes it easy and quick to deposit checks from almost anywhere (provided you have access to the First National Mobile App and a connection to the Internet or from your PC using a scanner.
+e-Deposit makes it easy and quick to deposit checks from almost anywhere (provided you have access to the First National Mobile App and a connection to the Internet.
 It’s this simple:

 - Install the First National Mobile App on your phone;

-- Select ‘Deposit Checks’ in the app menu or ‘RDA’ in Online Banking on a PC;
+- Select ‘Deposit Checks’ in the app menu;

 - Select the account you wish to deposit funds to and enter the deposit amount of the check.